Republicans push anti-abortion measures with new majority | Times Leader

 “You don’t have freedom, true liberty, unless government protects your most fundamental right, your right to live,” said new House Judiciary Committee Chairman Jim Jordan, R-Ohio, who led debate on the measures.

-Even so, the two measures are far from a bold statement on abortion, which has proved for them since the June Supreme Court decision that overturned Roe v.
+Even so, the two measures are far from a bold statement on abortion, which has proved politically tricky for Republicans since the June Supreme Court decision that overturned Roe v.
 Wade after almost 50 years and allowed states to enact near or total bans on abortion.
-While some Republicans have to expand on the ruling with a national ban — or a compromise ban that would limit abortions after a certain point — many Republicans have rejected that option.
+While some Republicans have pushed to expand on the ruling with a national ban — or a compromise ban that would limit abortions after a certain point — many have rejected that option.
 And it has become clear that most Americans would oppose it.

 A July AP-NORC poll showed Republicans are largely opposed to allowing abortion “for any reason” and after 15 weeks into a pregnancy.
-According to AP VoteCast, a national survey of the electorate, a majority of voters said abortion should be legal in all or most cases.
-That includes nearly 9 in 10 Democrats and about 4 in 10 Republicans.
+But only 16% of Republicans say abortion generally should be “illegal in all cases,” and a majority, 56%, say their state should generally allow abortion six weeks into a pregnancy.
+According to AP VoteCast, a national survey of the midterm electorate, 61% of all voters said they were in favor of a law guaranteeing access to legal abortion nationwide.

 The national sentiment has made some Republicans wary of the party’s traditional full-throated opposition to abortion rights.